 • Make sure you re-register, when invited by email to do so.
 As a returning student, it is important that you complete online re-registration as soon as you can to officially continue as a Canterbury Christ Church University Student.
 Those who are eligible will be invited, by email, to re-register before the start of your new academic year.

-• If you have a disability, or your disability has changed over the summer, be sure to get in contact with the Student Disability team so they can ensure the correct support is in place before you return.
+• If you have a disability, or your disability has changed over the summer, be sure to get in contact with the Student Wellbeing Team so they can ensure the correct support is in place before you return.

 • Check the dates for the start of the academic year, and explore your timetable.
-We are aiming to publish UniTimetables around 1 August.
+We are aiming to publish UniTimetables by the end of August.

 • Continue to check your university emails from your Course Team for details on your modules and studies for the year ahead.
 Also regularly check your Blackboard for messages and updates.

-• Find your smartcard.
-It may have been a while since you last saw your smartcard - so remember to have a look for it before September.
+• Find your Student ID Card (formally known as Smartcard) It may have been a while since you last saw your card - so remember to have a look for it before September.

 Step two: your first weeks back